progress/kendo-ui-builder-samples/README.md

 # Projects

+## charts

+This example shows a view created using the Blank option.
+It demos a Grid for the Salesrep table, and a corresponding BarChart for the selected row.
+Additionally, it displays a PieChart showing data for all the rows.

+Both charts are placed into a TabStrip control.

+It creates local data sources to transform the Salerep data into required data models for the corresponding charts.

 ## form-external-paging

 This example shows a form with navigation, CRUD capabilities, and also implements server paging.
 It is an extension of the form-with-crud app, but specifies server paging for its DataSource